Get my art seen by the right people

 The fishing metaphor

 I would compare this to fishing.
 First rule, traffic.
 You need to go to a place with a lot of fish so you can catch a big fish.
-Second rule, target group.
+The second rule, target group.
 You need to know the habits of this fish you intend to catch and offer the right bait.
 Last rule, patience.
 Even for an experienced fisher, it takes time to catch the right kind of fish.
 The fish is gonna bite the hook when it feels like, regardless of how long you have been waiting for.

 You do need to put a lot of effort into your communication, but also you need be a bit ‘zen’ about it.
 I mean, being patient.
 Do what you can and leave the rest to the algorithm.